top of page

 Later in 1922, canned pet food became popular in the USA, but by 1941, the metal used to make cans for dog food was no longer available because of the industrial revolution.
 So the dry kibble we know today was introduced.
 During every era and every change came ingredients worse than their former competition.
 Today it's nearly impossible to find dog food that will not eventually bring your pet some ailment or sickness that has short or long-term repercussions.

 So what can you do about it?
 After months of research, we have come down to four options.
 You can either take the time to make your dog's food from scratch, or you can spend the money and buy a 100% clean freeze-dried pebble.
-The options are Dr. Marty's Premium Freeze-Dried Dog Food, Unkibble, which contains folic acid instead of folate, or a slightly more affordable but not as clean product like Orijen, which includes thiamine mononitrate preservative.
+The options are The Honest Kitchen or a slightly more affordable but not as clean product like Orijen, which includes thiamine mononitrate preservative.
 So let's break it down!

 Let's start with no no's that shouldn't be in your dog's food: